sagi-z/CanvasCV/about.md

 * LabeledShapesConnector

 ### Supported widgets:
-* FloatingText
+* Text
 * Button
 * RadioButton
 * SelectionBox
 * MsgBox
+* CheckBoxes
+* RadioButtons
 * Layouts: VerticalLayout, HorizontalLayout, Canvas (actually canvas is not a widget, but it is a layout)
 * VFrame (VerticalLayout based Frame)
 * HFrame (HorizontalLayout based Frame)
+* (FileBrowser - primitive implementation as an example of adding a widget)

 ### Capabilities:
 * Widgets are semi transparent by default.
 * All shapes are draggable.
 * All shapes are editable.
+* Can save/load shapes to/from a file (if the user has set landmarks, we can save them).
-* Callbacks both for all shapes (create/change/delete).
+* Callbacks for all shapes (create/change/delete).
 * Callbacks per shapes (selected/unselected/removed).
 * Callbacks per widget events (enter/leave/press/release).
 * There is a a theme framework with a predefined theme.
 User external themes are supported.
 * Simple auto lower screen status msg for shapes, widgets and you.
 * Upper screen area user messages for you.

-* Can save shapes to file (if the user has set landmarks, we can save them).
+### Many short examples:
+* Example of using shapes.
+* Example per widget.
+* Example of adding a widget.
+* Example of adding themes.
+* Example of shapes and widgets together.